MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/improve-retail-experience.md

 ![Starbucks logo](../../_images/innovate/starbucks.png)

 Starbucks turns to technology to brew up a more personal connection with its customers.
-They have been using reinforcement learning technology—a type of machine learning in which a system learns to make decisions in complex, unpredictable environments based upon external feedback—to provide a more personalized experience for customers who use the Starbucks® mobile app.
+They have been using reinforcement learning technology—a type of machine learning in which a system learns to make decisions in complex, unpredictable environments based upon external feedback—to provide a more personalized experience for customers who use the Starbucks® mobile application.

-Within the app, customers receive tailor-made order suggestions generated by using a reinforcement learning platform that is built and hosted in Microsoft Azure.
-Through this technology and the work of Starbucks data scientists, 16 million active Starbucks® Rewards members now receive thoughtful recommendations from the app for food and drinks based on local store inventory, popular selections, weather, time of day, community preferences, and previous orders.
+Within the application, customers receive tailor-made order suggestions generated by using a reinforcement learning platform that is built and hosted in Microsoft Azure.
+Through this technology and the work of Starbucks data scientists, 16 million active Starbucks® Rewards members now receive thoughtful recommendations from the application for food and drinks based on local store inventory, popular selections, weather, time of day, community preferences, and previous orders.

 "Everything we do in technology is centered around the customer connection in the store, the human connection, one person, one cup, one neighborhood at a time." — Gerri Martin-Flickinger, Starbucks executive vice president and chief technology officer.